db0/hypnagonia/README.md

 ## Support

-If you wish to support the development of this game, consider becoming a patron via [liberapay](https://liberapay.com/db0/)
+If you wish to support the development of this game, consider becoming a patron via [liberapay](https://liberapay.com/db0/) or contributing via the itch.io page.

+## Collaborating

+We're always on the lookout for more people to bring our vision to life.
+We're actively looking for

+* Lead Writer: Lead the campaign design and the main storyline
+* Writers: Provide stories for encounters, and ideas for personal quests
+* Lead Artist: Lead the overall look of the game's art
+* Illustration Artists: We have hundreds of cards needing illustrations
+* Character Artists: We have dozens of Torments which will be displayed on the screen.
+Some animation would help
+* GUI Designer: The game suffers from some serious "programmer art" syndrome.

+We have people doing the following, but we can always use more help:

+* Card game designer: Ideas for new archetypes and card mechanics are always useful.
+You will be part of the team that shapes the underlying gameplay.
+* Godot gdscript programmer

+If any of these interest you, please contact us on [discord](https://discord.gg/MqTMVDCbR3) or [itch.io](https://itch.io/t/1743902/looking-for-collaborators)